 Rates on 30-year and 15-year mortgages fell this week, according to a Freddie Mac survey released Thursday.

-Rates on 30-year, fixed-rate mortgages averaged 5.75 percent, down from 5.83 percent last week, Freddie Mac said in its weekly survey.
-The rate was the lowest on 30-year mortgages since the beginning of April.
+Rates on 30-year fixed-rate mortgages averaged 5.70 percent, down from 5.75 percent last week, Freddie Mac said in its weekly survey.
+The rate was the lowest on 30-year mortgages in five months.

 Send realty announcements by e-mail to email@example.com, by fax to 202-334-5059 or by mail to The Washington Post, 1150 15th St. NW, Washington, D.C.
 20071, Att: Business News/Real Estate Notes.